Dariusrussellkish/CSCI3390-UnionFind/README.md

 and exit.
 You should now be good to go.

 You can run the harness (modify the number of samples so that its run time is reasonable on a local machine, something like 1000 maybe to test functionality.
-A JLD save of the 175,000 sample run will be included for you to load and regenerate figures with) using:
+A JLD save of the 175,000 sample run will be available if desired.
+It will be a large file, thus not available on GitHub) using:

 ```bash
 julia -O3 Harness.jl